The Prince of Soul

 A jolt of electricity hits from the onset of the beat.
 We began two stepping and swaying our hips into a universal rhythm of “Sexual Healing.”
 Real R&B is soul medicine converging the intimacy of pure love that will have you calling on your “Distant Lover,” to remind them, “I Want You,” “Ain’t No Mountain High Enough” because “Your All I Need To Get By,” now “Let’s Get It On!”
 Every time we navigate back to the Black love, we strengthen ourselves, restore our endurance, work smarter to prosper greater and create timeless achievements for the future of ourselves.
 Thank you Marvin, for maintaining the musical pulse for continuing Black Love.

 Can a “Trouble Man,” distracted and distraught by “What’s Going On,” entangled in a racist society crying “Mercy, Mercy Me,” with each court ruling upholding injustice, overcome?
 Can we discover an inner peace for our collective if we haven’t sung our rhythmic blues?
-While seeking clarity, “I Heard It Through The Grapevine,” from a Burkinabe Teacher, Sobonfu Some, that grieving is the path to healing.
+While seeking clarity, “I Heard It Through The Grapevine,” from a Burkina Faso Teacher, Sobonfu Some, that grieving is the path to healing.
 Occasionally the weight of the world, Black existence in an anti-Black world seems unbearable, and arouses us to croon the “Inner City Blues.”
 It “makes me wanna holler, and throw up both my hands,” crank my favorite headphones and just let it all out.
-Perhaps we’ve forgotten how to release and allow the healing vibrations to conjure and purge our inner discontent.
-Only after cleansing the soul with weeping eyes do we see anew, recognizing our “Pride And Joy,” cherishing our “Precious Love,”the gift of life.
+Perhaps we’ve forgotten how to release and allow the healing vibrations conjure and purge our inner discontent.
+Only after cleansing the soul with weeping eyes do we see anew, recognizing our “Pride And Joy,” cherishing our “Precious Love,” that is the gift of life.
 Thank you Marvin, for inspiring us to be emotionally vulnerable for healing.

 Progress, Accomplish and Celebrate